-The defendant, Ashley Ervin, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 26th day of May, 2006, in Harris County, Texas.
+The defendant, Dwayne Dede, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 24th day of December, 2012, in Harris County, Texas.
 The defendant has pleaded not guilty.

-A person commits the offense of murder if she intentionally or knowingly causes the death of an individual.
+A person commits the offense of murder if he: